ticolibre/robots-meta-tag/README.md

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/robots-meta-settings/` directory or install it directly through the WordPress plugins screen.
+1. Upload the plugin files to the `/wp-content/mu-plugins/robots-meta-settings/` directory.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Add a custom field `robots_meta_settings` to any post or page and set its value to one of the options listed above.
+2. Add a custom field `robots_meta_settings` to any post or page and set its value to one of the options listed above.

 ## Code Overview